lj-valencia/cayman-blog-old-site/index.md

 Welcome to my blog!

-I created this blog to showcase and discuss all things Economics (and not).
-However, it will be mostly about Economics.
+I created this blog to showcase my work and discuss all things Economics (and not).
+However, it will mostly be about Economics.

-Various economics/data-science related projects I've worked on are found under the Projects section of this page.
+Various economics-related projects I've worked on are found under the Projects section of this page.